chowowing/blog/content/post/test.md

 Q2: If you could choose a superpower, what would you pick?

     Harry Potter's broom.
-I first wrote "teleport" but I want to enjoy the view during travels as well.
+I first wrote "teleport" for efficient travels since I have limited funds and time, but I want to enjoy the view along the way during travels.
 Then I wrote "bird" but then realised it has speed limit.
 So a magic broom will do cause I get to control everything.

 Q3: What’s your favorite holiday?